If you have not already done

 mosses erect and vibrant.
 They add to the vitality of the aura

 of the life force surrounding you.
-Sow Thistles are fresh and

 tall, many with bright, yellow blossoms.
-Some of the first white
+Some of the first

-of the year offer their happy greetings.
+Milkmaids of the year offer their happy greetings.
 If you know

-where to look, you will be astounded by Giant Red Trilliums,
+where to look, you will be astounded by

 perhaps be awed at witnessing the opening of their huge, purple-